|Completion time||Three to four years|

 As a Part-Time to Full-Time (Extended) student, you will take one or two courses per term in your first year.
 You should expect to spend four to six hours per week in synchronous classes.
 This is in addition to time spent on homework and other assignments.

-Once you move to full time, you will take three to four courses per term and will add your fieldwork.
-You must spend three days (21 hours total) at your fieldwork site each week.
+Once you move to full time, you will take three to four courses per term and will add your practicum work.
+You must spend three days (21 hours total) at your practicum work site each week.
 Most placements require work during daytime hours, generally 9 a.m. to 5 p.m. or 10 a.m. to 6 p.m.
-Visit our Field Placements page for more information.
+Visit our Practicum Placements page for more information.